Noticeincorrectlywp-plugin-bluehostinitDebugging in WordPress/home2/slqrdamy/public_html/chocolatelabradorretriever/wp-includes/functions.php6114

 Are Silver Labradors Purebreds?

 Remember that Silver labs are not recognized by the CKC or AKC.
 Rather they are chocolate labs with a diluted coat.
-So they are registered as chocolate labs or non-conforming depending on the country registering the dog.
 Some registration bodies simply have a registration of parentage with no breed standard.
+Others may register them as a non-conforming color.
+Some may not register them at all.

 Are Silver Labradors rare?